falcosecurity/falco-website/content/en/about/why-falco.md

 ##### Deploy Additional Components

 The benefit of Falco installation playing nice with common cloud-native services such as Prometheus or Grafana is that it enables seamless integration with existing monitoring and observability toolchains.
-This integration can help organizations streamline their security workflows, enabling faster detection and response to security incidents.
+This integration can help organizations streamline their security workflows, enabling faster detection and alerting.
 It can also provide a more holistic view of the security landscape, allowing security teams to identify and mitigate potential threats more effectively.

 <hr class="w-100 my-4"/>